calebhyun/pickleball-point-analysis/README.md

   frameborder="0"
 ></iframe>

 This plot charts the comparison between rally length and dink count, but also includes the type of shot ending it had.
-From it, we can see that most of the low dink count, low rally length points, ended in errors or unforced errors.
-As points went longer over 20 rallys with under 15 dinks they started ending with winners or another unspecified type of ending.
+From it, we can see that most of the low dink count, low rally length points ended in errors or unforced errors.
+As points went longer over 20 rallys with under 15 dinks they started ending with winners or another type of ending.

 ## To DO: insert two interesting bivariate analyses